stepanataccolade/docsv2/sources/int_docker_registries.md

 --------

 ## Quay.io
 You will need to configure this integration in order to pull or push images to Quay.io.

+**Getting your quay.io accesstoken**

+Shippable will need your `username`, `password` and your `accesstoken`. `Username` and `Password` are same as your quay login credentials but to get your `accesstoken` you will need to create an quay `application` and `authorize` the application.

+A new application can be created under an Organization.
+To create an Organization click on the + icon in the menu and select `New Organization` then, fill in the details and hit create application.

+You can see your organiztaion listed under Users and Organizations on your dashboard.
+Click on your Organistaion that you just created, click on the applictions tab which is present at the bottom of the Organization view just above Organization settings.

+Create a new Application and an it should be listed under OAuth Applications.
+Click on the application you created, and then on Generate Token under the menu options.
+Shippable will require read permission.Finally click on authorize application and Quay will provide you with an access token.

+**Configuring Quay.io Integration**

 1. Click on the gear icon for Account Settings in your top navigation bar and then click on the `Integrations` tab.
 Click on 'Add Integration'
 3. **Integration type:** In the dropdown, select `Quay.io`